irshadshalu/irshadshalu.github.io/_posts/2024-04-16-the-last-dream.md

 _"You're being creepy, but I know I'm still in a dream and that you're not real.
 You can't do anything other than try and scare me in my dreams."_

 He waited for a reply.
 Seconds passed.
 An uneasy silence filled the void.
-He felt an intense stare as it just stood there.
 The figure kept getting vague as it faded away.
 He went back to sleep.

 Another dream.